What does this AWS Solution do?

 Machine to Cloud Connectivity Framework provides secure factory equipment connectivity to the AWS Cloud.
 The solution features fast and robust data ingestion; highly reliable and durable storage of equipment data; and serverless event-driven applications that help manage the factory configuration.
 The solution is easy to deploy, and can help drive an increase in plant efficiency and uptime, improve production flexibility, and identify new business opportunities.

-By default, this solution connects with equipment that uses the OPC Data Access (OPC DA) protocol or the Mitsubishi Seamless Messaging Protocol (SLMP).
+By default, this solution connects with equipment that uses the OPC Data Access (OPC DA) protocol and CC-Link Partner Association (CLPA) Seamless Messaging Protocol (SLMP).
 But, you can use this solution as a reference to build connectors for the protocols your factory equipment uses.